o365soa/Scripts/README.md

 # Scripts
-This is a collection of scripts we share as part of Office 365 Security Optimization Assessment, a Microsoft Premier Support engagement.
+This is a collection of scripts shared as part of the SOA for Microsoft Defender and Microft 365 Foundations - Workload Security Assessment, which are Microsoft Services proactive offerings.

 Check the documentation for more information about each script.